hhornbacher/idso1070-protocol/README.md

 * cmake: Helper scripts for cmake
 * lib: Implementation of the protocol itself
-* src: Simple program using the library (at the moment just an example)
+* example: Simple program using the library

 ## Build instructions